Who are the Golden Boy winners since 2003 – and what happened to them?

 2016: Renato Sanches

-On a basic level, Sanches has gone from a €35m move to Bayern Munich followed immediately by Euro 2016 glory with Portugal, to playing for Swansea in little over a year.
+On a basic level, Sanches went from a €35m move to Bayern Munich followed immediately by Euro 2016 glory with Portugal, to playing for Swansea in little over a year.
+That came with a couple of caveats, however: first that his stint in south Wales was only temporary; second that it perhaps wouldn't have happened at all were it not for Paul Clement.

 His first year at Bayern proved overwhelming in the end, though: Sanches never really recovered from a hairy debut and was scarcely trusted by Carlo Ancelotti, who could regularly call upon a crop of more experienced and reliable stars instead.
-Six Bundesliga starts were the sum of his travails – so now it's on Clement to help add some sheen to this unpolished gem.
-They'll make a man out of him yet.
+Six Bundesliga starts were the sum of his travails – but they'll make a man out of him yet.